Michael A. Taylor Player Props: Twins vs. Tigers

-Michael A. Taylor, with a slugging percentage of .344 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Joey Wentz on the hill, June 23 at 6:40 PM ET.
+Michael A. Taylor, with a slugging percentage of .323 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Reese Olson on the mound, June 24 at 7:15 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Red Sox.

 Michael A. Taylor Game Info & Props vs. the Tigers